One year. Nine countries. No house. No job. Pretty freakin sweet.

 Eventually I ordered some new gear and we headed westward.
 Another roadtrip took us down into the Baja peninsula in Mexico.
 We ate Thanksgiving dinner along the Sea of Cortez.
 Here are a couple shots from that journey.
 We didn’t stay long and it merely whet my appetite for Baja.
 I’m sure I’ll be going back soon.

 1) Catey and Bear at low tide in the Sea of Cortez

 2) Prairie Falcon (Falco mexicanus) on a Saguaro cactus

 3) A really empty place.
 Mudflats on the Rio Colorado

 Mainly we saw a lot of cool stuff crossing this grand country of ours, the good ol’ U.S. of A…

 Which eventually landed us in California.
+Catey took a short term job in the National Park outside San Francisco and we rented a small studio apartment in Mill Valley.
 It’s been a blast living here.
 If I ever get filthy rich I might live here again.
 There are so many beautiful places and creatures.
 But I’ll be heading back east in a couple weeks to work on a long time dream of mine.
 It’s called Dodo Films.
 (You’ll be hearing more about that soon.)

 And so the adventure continues.